opencog/learn/run/common/README.md

 * `file-nosplit-process.sh`: similar to above, but assumes that the text-file contains one sentence per line - i.e. has been pre-split.

-* `cogserver.scm`: Guile scheme script to load needed guile modules, start the cogserver, and open the database backend.
+* `cogserver.scm`: Guile scheme script to load needed guile modules, start the cogserver, and open the database storage backend.

 * `pair-marginals.scm`: Guile scheme script to compute word-pair marginal statistics.

+* `mst-cogserver.scm`: Same as `cogserver.scm`, but also loads
+  word-pairs from storage.
+(Word pairs must be in RAM in order for MST parsing to proceed.)

 Management scripts